 Faculty and staff are eligible for mental health and substance abuse counseling (including inpatient and outpatient services) through the health plans provided by RPI Human Resources.
-Prior authorization

-Compliance With the Drug-Free Schools and Campuses Regulations Rensselaer Polytechnic Institute, August 2023 [EDGAR Part 86] Page 11 of 29 may be required for approval, and employees are encouraged to speak with a medical professional to get a referral for counseling and treatment.
+Prior authorization may be required for approval, and employees are encouraged to speak with a medical professional to get a referral for counseling and treatment.
 These programs provide confidential assessment, referral, and treatment for alcohol and other drug problems as well as mental health concerns for the employee and their dependents.
+All employees and their dependents may also access free short-term counseling, substance abuse assessment and referrals, regardless of whether they are enrolled in RPI's health plans, via our BHS Employee Assistance Program.
 For a full list of benefits, please refer to the most current benefits guide located at: https://hr.rpi.edu/benefits